NJonesUK/easy-provisioning/README.md

 `pushd packer && packer build kali-2016.2.json`

 The build process will create an OVA file in the directory `output-kali` that can be directly imported into VirtualBox.
-Note that the root password is `r00tme`, the SSH server will be enabled on boot and allows root to log in: In other words, it's insecure.
+Note that the root password is `toor`, the SSH server will be enabled on boot and allows root to log in: In other words, it's insecure.
 That's why it's important to harden it using Ansible.

 ##### 2b: Run Kali as VirtualBox appliance
 Import the box and create a mapping so that port 22 (the SSH server) can be accessed from the Ansible server: